Michael Hewitt · Executive Vocal Presence

 You have the knowledge.
 You have the credentials.
 You have the ambition.

-What's missing is the ability to embody all of that — to sound, feel, and show up as the person you actually are.
+What's missing is the mechanism to embody it.
+To sound, feel, and show up as the person you already are.
+The curriculum, the clarity practice, and the standards exist to close that gap.

 Michael Hewitt

 I'm Michael Hewitt.
-I spent my 20s training and performing on stages at the highest level, before a brief stint in my 30s selling cybersecurity software to enterprise CIOs.
-Now I work one-on-one with founders, investment partners, and senior leaders to rebuild the connection between who they are and how they sound.
+I spent my 20s as a professional opera singer, then a stint in my 30s selling enterprise cybersecurity software to Fortune 500 CIOs.
+Now I work one-on-one with founders, investment partners, and senior leaders so they sound like who they actually are.

 No scripts.
 No surface-level tips.
-Just the real work of becoming the communicator your career demands.
+The real work of becoming the communicator your career demands.